AN ALASKA ROAD TRIP IS A GRAND ADVENTURE!

 Arriving back in Whitehorse was borderline surreal.
 I’d stayed the night there on my way to Alaska, and that first time through, the town seemed like an exotic, remote outpost, a place you could only get to after days on the road.
 The remote aspect was still true, but this time, because it seemed so familiar, it almost felt like home, or at least, the first step on the road back home.
 I’d been traveling for 39 days, and I was still at least 3,000 miles away from the end of the trip.
 My plan was to rendezous with a buddy who was flying up to meet me in Edmonton, and then we’d travel back south together, following the Rockies through the Canadian National Parks and on into Montana, Wyoming, and Utah.
 All of that went very well!
 If you’d like to read about it, start here: Canadian Road Trips: Rolling through the Rockies.

-Click any photo in this post to stop the slide shows and expand the images to full screen.
+Click any map or photo to expand the images to full screen

 This is the final post in this series.
 To return to the previous post, or to go back to the beginning, click the buttons below: